NeerBhardwaj/neerbhardwaj.github.io/_pages/research.md

 ## <kbd id="Papers"><a href="#Papers" style="text-decoration: none; color: #326496">Papers</a></kbd>

+Grothendieck rings of localizations of integers as ordered abelian groups : with Frodo Moonen

+Effective and approximate Pila-Wilkie type counting with complex-analytic sets : with Gal Binyamini

 Integer-valued o-minimal functions
 : with R. McCulloch, N. Ramachandran, and K. Woo [<a href="https://arxiv.org/abs/2404.10737" target="_blank">arXiv</a>]